turboapps/docs/deploying/to_a_spoon_server/d-administration.md

 - **Permissions**: Special permissions associated with this group.
 Add permissions by selecting Add.

-Spoon Server automatically creates an Anonymous Users group.
+Turbo Server automatically creates an Anonymous Users group.
 Users discovered when the authentication mode is set to Anonymous are added to the Anonymous Users group.
 You can assign special permissions to these users by selecting **Manage Anonymous Users** at the top of the **Users** page.

 ##### Managing User Permissions

 **User Permissions** enable you to allow or block users from running certain applications.
 These rules override default permissions.
 For example, you can block Firefox by default but allow user John Doe to launch the application.
-Spoon Server also supports nested groups: permissions for one group apply to users and groups within that group.
+Turbo Server also supports nested groups: permissions for one group apply to users and groups within that group.

 You can manage permissions from the user's or the group's Details page.
 Navigate to the Details page by selecting the user or group name on the Users page.
 Complete the following steps to manage permissions: